hanabi/hanabi.github.io/Reference.md

 <br />

-## Level 15 - Unnecessary Usage of Complicated Moves
+## Level 15 - Rarely Used Strategies - Unnecessary Usage of Complicated Moves

 * Some complicated moves have special versions that are defined as *unnecessary*.
 * For example, it is possible to perform either a *Trash Bluff* or an *Unnecessary Trash Bluff*.